Atharv-Nalwade/GEMS-Backend_Assignment/README.md

 ```
 3. Run `npm init` or `npm init -y` to initialize the project.
 4. Run `npm install` to install the project dependencies.
-5. Create a `.env` file in the root directory and add the following line inside it:
+5. Create a `.env` file in the root directory and add the following line inside it, Replace `sometextwithoutquotes` with your desired secret key:
 ```
 JWT_SECRET=sometextwithoutquotes
 ```
-Replace `sometextwithoutquotes` with your desired secret key.
 6. Inside the `src/config/config.json` file, under the `development` section, provide your MySQL database credentials: username, password, and database name.
 7. Execute `npx sequelize-cli db:migrate` to execute the database migrations and create the necessary tables.
 8. Execute `npx sequelize-cli db:seed:all` to execute the seed file and create the initial invitee entry.